noviceiii/netatmo-test/README.md

 - hit send
 - if all went well, you see a plain JSON output

 Yes.
 Very basic.
-But very handy for debugging like "error: invalid_client".
+But maybe handy for debugging the API for errors like "error: invalid_client"...